This article is based on the book of the same name for Kindle and other eReaders.

 When you feel good about something you helped someone through, people feel good because you feel good.

-I know it’s true.
-So keep learning.
+Keep learning.
 Keep growing.
 And keep that fire burning, because you aren’t done yet.
 The world is just getting to know you.
-And they want to know you too, because you are amazing.
+You are amazing.